 - Someone has used your photo or image in a youtube or vimeo channel (and the video is being monetized)

-- Some has wrongfully used your photo and created a “derivative work” without paying any licensing fee.
+- Some has wrongfully used your photo, images, illustrations, comics, videos and created a “derivative work” without paying any licensing fee.
 Some examples may include creating a bumper sticker, poster, wallpaper, wall art, outdoor furniture, cornhole game image, used it on a commercial blog, cover of a book, murals, coasters, t-shirts, etc.)

 - The infringer is selling on Etsy, eBay, or Amazon store, Zazzle or some other online store (presumably making money off your work).